mattermost/docs/source/deploy/mobile-faq.rst

 The Mattermost push notification service is designed to send traffic directly to the `Apple Push Notification Service (APNS) <https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1>`_ and `Google Fire Cloud Messaging (FCM) <https://firebase.google.com/docs/cloud-messaging>`_ services.

-In a proxy-aware configuration, a :ref:`pre-proxy relay <overview/faq:what are pre proxy and post proxy relays>` accepts messages from the `Mattermost Push Proxy <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_ and forwards them to a corporate proxy enforcing your internal IT requirements, before transmitting to their final destination.
+In a proxy-aware configuration, a pre-proxy relay accepts messages from the `Mattermost Push Proxy <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_ and forwards them to a corporate proxy enforcing your internal IT requirements, before transmitting to their final destination.

 See a sample architectural overview below: